 History of the UA Progressive Program

 Is this the same program of the 1970s?
 The answer to that is no and yes.
-No, from the standpoint that progressive / informal teachers have adapted to the changing expectations of state and national standards.
-Yes, in that progressive / informal teachers remain committed to our Ten Foundational Principles.
+No, from the standpoint that progressive teachers have adapted to the changing expectations of state and national standards.
+Yes, in that progressive teachers remain committed to our Ten Foundational Principles.
 These ten beliefs guide our daily teaching practices.

-Today, we use it to describe the relationships between children, parents, and teachers.
-These relationships are family-like, with teachers and parents working together to coach, guide, and support children through their learning.
+In the progressive program, the relationships between children, parents, and teachers are family-like, with teachers and parents working together to coach, guide, and support children through their learning.
 Our classrooms remain trusting, positive, respectful places where teachers and children journey together – a journey filled with joy and wonder, in a quest for knowledge.